 for Apprentice Students

-The programme is taught via tutor-supported distance learning and apprentices also attend residential schools for one week each year, which is equivalent to 31 working days over the five-year programme.
-This means that there will be opportunities on this programme with organisations throughout England.
+The programme is taught via tutor-supported distance learning over four-years and apprentices also attend residential schools for one week each year.
+This means that there will be opportunities to work with employers based throughout England

 Apprentices are supported by a supervisor in the workplace and will have regular reviews of progress with Manchester Met staff in person, by phone or video conferencing.

-You have to apply direct to an employer offering opportunities on the programme and vacancies are listed in the section below.
+You have to apply directly to an employer offering opportunities on the programme and vacancies are listed in the section below.

 The application process varies by employer, but your first step should be to complete our registration form and we will keep you up to date with vacancies and support.